 The Policy Circle’s model of the roundtable discussion allows women to learn from each other and consider members’ varying perspectives and experiences in policy matters.
 It also builds women’s confidence by creating a safe and welcoming environment for each member to share and make her voice heard, whether she is a stay at home mom, a full-time professional, introverted or extroverted, well-versed in policy or new to the issues.

-Marc Vaillancourt, musician and host of the podcast The Conversation Hub, writes in a piece about the power of conversation, “Through conversations relationships are formed, knowledge is shared and, more importantly, life happens and finds meaning.”
+Marc Villaincourt, musician and host of the podcast The Conversation Hub, says in an interview on the power of conversation, “Through conversation…relationships are formed; through conversation…knowledge is shared; and, through conversation…life happens and finds meaning.”